olcf/foundational_hpc_skills/intro_to_sw_building/1_example/README.md

 Note that the single command compiles AND links the application.
 The first step, compiling, takes the human-readable (we hope) code and translates it to something that a computer can read called machine language.
 The output from compilation is an object file.
 In the second step, these objects files are then combined with any outside files, or libraries, to create an executable file.
+In the next examples in this tutorial, we will break this down so you can see the individual steps.

 If you look at our `hello.cc`, on the first line there is:
 ```